SAP/open-ux-tools/examples/prompting-ui/README.md

 # Example: UI using the prompts and fe-fpm-writer modules

-This project contains scripts to prompt and generate FPM based building blocks.
 This project contains UI storybook stories with exampleS with prompt ui and FPM based building blocks.

 ## Usage